 Using a couple of tricks, you can find out the actual Windows update size.
+All you have to do is execute a simple PowerShell command or use a free third-party tool.
 Let me show you how.

 PowerShell Command to Check Windows Update Size

 The easiest way to find Windows update size is to use a simple one-line PowerShell command.
 However, PowerShell has no built-in command.
-So, we are going to use a script developed by one of the Microsoft MVP (Most Valuable Professional).
-All we have to do download the script from the Microsoft Technet site and import the script and execute the command.
+So, we will use a script developed by one of the Microsoft MVPs (Most Valuable Professional).
+All we have to do is download the script from PowerShell Gallery, import it, and execute the relevant command.

-7. By default, PowerShell prevents you from importing or executing the downloaded scripts.
-So, before you can import the module, you need to change the execution policy.
+3. By default, PowerShell prevents you from importing or executing the downloaded scripts.
+So, before importing the module, you need to change the execution policy.
 So, execute the below command to change the execution policy from Restricted to RemoteSigned.

-For curious, I recently published an article detailing what are PowerShell execution policies and how to change them, do check it out for more information.
+For those curious, I recently published an article detailing PowerShell execution policies and how to change them, do check it out for more information.

-10. Finally, execute the below command and PowerShell will list all the available updates for your system.
+6. Finally, execute the below command, and PowerShell will list all the available updates for your system.
 The command can take a few seconds to return the results.
 So, wait a bit.
 You can see the size of each update under the Size section.

 That is all.
-Once you know the size, you can close the PowerShell.
+Once you know the size, you can close the PowerShell window.
 If you are adventurous, take a look at the official PSWindowsUpdate module download page and experiment with other commands.
-The module can also do other things like showing update history, download, install, uninstall, etc.
+The module can also do other things like show the update history, download, install, uninstall, etc.

 Use Windows Update Minitool to Find Windows Update Size